Skip to main content

 Example Warning Output

-When you run a conversion, a16n shows you exactly what happened:
+When you run a conversion, a16n reports what happened:

 ≈ AgentIgnore approximated as permissions.deny (behavior may differ slightly)